 Lola is an AIThis explains Coulson's Insistent Terminology, constantly reminding people that his car has a name.
 Because she's sentient, and she gets offended when people treat her like an ordinary car.

-Simmons will dieShe's kind of adorkable and we all know what Joss Whedon does to likable characters...
+Simmons will dieShe's kind of adorkable and we all know what Joss Whedon does to likeable characters...

-Melinda is a former Super Hero."The Cavalry" isn't just a S.H.I.E.L.D. nickname, it was her Super Hero handle.
-Unfortunately, something unpleasant happened while she was assisting with a S.H.I.E.L.D. mission, so she chose to become an ordinary desk agent rather than continue to be a hero.
+Melinda is a former Super Hero."The Cavalry" isn't just a S.H.I.E.L.D. nickname, it was her Super Hero name.

 Lola used to belong to Howard Stark.The hover tech is almost certainly Stark's design, but as sentimental as Coulson is, why not have another collectible from the very man who founded S.H.I.E.L.D. and practically helped invent Captain America?